 - Branches from the right gastroepiploic artery.

-- Artery from the very first jejunal branch of the superior mesenteric artery: It provides branches to the fourth part of the duodenum.
+- Artery from the very first jejunal branch of the superior mesenteric artery: It supplies branches to the fourth part of the duodenum.

-Arteries C, D, E, and F just provide the very first part of the duodenum.
+Arteries C, D, E, and F just supply the very first part of the duodenum.

 The veins correspond to the arteries but are superficial to them.
 They drain into the splenic, superior mesenteric, and portal veins.